emTr0/IBM-Watson-Natural-Language-Understanding-Project/README.md

-# IBM CAD220EN: Developing Cloud Applications with Node.js and React
+# IBM Watson Natural Language Understanding Project

-This was the final project for an IBM/edX course.
+This was the final project for the Developing Cloud Applications with Node.js and React IBM/edX course.
 Since completing this course, I'm now able to:

 - Create server-side applications with Node.js
 - Practice DevOps and utilize continuous delivery pipelines